Olipear/Portfolio/src/pages/projects/project-1.md

       Due to the product's nature, this isn't especially unusual, since most people would want to sit in one before purchase.
 However, since Vitsoe only operated 4 physical shops worldwide, improving online sales was important.
     headerimage: /img/brief-_-problem.png
     standout: false
-  - heading: Immediate improvements
-    intro: >-
-      The existing product page had clear problems that I identified could be vastly improved with simple CSS and markup changes.
-These changes took an afternoon to make, but could make a significant improvement without needing to have gone through the usual design process.

-      I also used this as a way of testing my initial assumptions about why the product page was performing poorly, and feed any findings into my design process.
-    subsections:
-      - subheading: Initial quick fixes
-        body: >-
-          * The line drawing of the chair at the top displayed multiple sides of the product, but it took up the entire screen.
-I simply changed the size of this and made the actual configurator center stage.

-          * The widget at the top of the screen showed the chair turn into a sofa, however this was a complete duplication of the configurator towards the end, minus the button overlays.
-Since it was still just a line drawing, it wasn't providing the customer any more information, so it was removed entirely.

-          * Another final things??
-        image: /img/products-grid3.jpg
-    standout: false
   - heading: Research & Discovery phase
     intro: Now I'd fixed some of the more obvious problems I started to look at larger improvements that could be made.